Hank Bauer: After the war – minor league

-Career as player, coach and manager
+Major league career

+Player

 In his 14-season Major League Baseball career, Bauer had a .277 batting average with 164 home runs and 703 RBIs in 1,544 games played.
 He recorded a career .982 fielding percentage.
 Bauer played on seven World Series-winning New York Yankees teams and holds the World Series record for the longest hitting streak (17 games).
 Perhaps Bauer's most notable performance came in the sixth and final game of the 1951 World Series, where he hit a three-run triple.
 He also saved the game with a diving catch of a line drive off the bat of Sal Yvars for the final out.

-At the close of the 1959 season, Bauer was traded by the Yankees to the Kansas City Athletics in the trade which brought them the future home run king Roger Maris (1961).
+At the close of the 1959 season, Bauer was dealt by the Yankees to the Kansas City Athletics in a trade which brought them future home run king Roger Maris (1961).
 This deal is often cited among the worst examples of the numerous trades between the Yankees and the Athletics during the late 1950s – trades which were nearly always one-sided in favor of the Yankees.

 In 1961, Athletics manager Joe Gordon chose to start Leo Posada over Bauer in the Opening Day starting lineup.

+Manager

-On June 19, the Athletics fired Gordon and Bauer was named as the playing-manager of the Athletics.
+On June 19, 1961, the Athletics fired Gordon and Bauer was named the team's playing-manager.
 Bauer retired as a player one month later.
-In his first stint as the Athletics' manager, through the end of the 1962 season, the Athletics won 107 games and lost 157 (0.405), and his teams finished ninth in the ten-team American League twice.
+He managed the team through the end of the 1962 season, going 107-157 over 264 games (for a .405 win percentage), and the A's finishing ninth in the ten-team American League both years.

+Coach

 After his firing at the close of the 1962 campaign, Bauer spent the 1963 season as first-base coach of the Baltimore Orioles.

+Manager again

-He was promoted to manager on November 19, 1963, succeeding Billy Hitchcock who had been dismissed 51 days earlier.
-Baltimore contended aggressively for the 1964 American League pennant, finishing third, and then—bolstered by the acquisition of future Hall of Fame outfielder Frank Robinson—its first AL pennant and World Series championship in 1966.
-However, the ballclub, hampered by an injury to Robinson and major off-years by a number of regulars and pitchers, finished in the second division in 1967.
+He was promoted to the Orioles' manager on November 19, 1963, succeeding Billy Hitchcock, who had been dismissed at the end of the regular season.
+Baltimore contended aggressively for the American League pennant in both 1964 and 1965, finishing third each year.
+Bolstered by the acquisition of future Hall of Fame outfielder Frank Robinson - and his Triple Crown 1966 season — the Orioles won their first AL pennant and the 1966 World Series championship.
+However, the ballclub, hampered by an injury to Robinson and significant off-years for a number of regulars and pitchers, finished in the second division in 1967.
 When the Orioles entered the 1968 All-Star break in third place and 10 1/2 games behind the eventual World Series champion Detroit Tigers, Bauer was dismissed on July 10 in favor of first-base coach Earl Weaver.

+Bauer returned to the Athletics, then based in Oakland, to manage the 1969 campaign.
+He was fired for the second and final time by Finley after bringing Oakland home second in the new American League West Division.
+Overall, his regular-season managerial record was 594–544 (0.522).